gabebravo/pl-formik-example/README.md

 ### API for User

-jsonplaceholder.typicode.com was used to mimic API calls to fetch a users data.
+<b>jsonplaceholder.typicode.com</b> was used to mimic API calls to fetch a users data.
 There are two useful endpoints provided:

-10 Users at as time: [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users)
+10 Users at as time: [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users)<br>
-Information for a user based on a search key : [https://jsonplaceholder.typicode.com/users?email=Sincere@april.biz](https://jsonplaceholder.typicode.com/users?email=Sincere@april.biz)
+<>Information for a user based on a search key : [https://jsonplaceholder.typicode.com/users?email=Sincere@april.biz](https://jsonplaceholder.typicode.com/users?email=Sincere@april.biz)

 ### Deployed version